 On Classic sites, there is an error when attempting to upload a header logo image.

 7) Certain extensions will prevent editing of Google sites and prevent other functions like site search from working.
 If you run Chrome in incognito mode and find that editing and other functions work that indicates that an extension may be at fault.
-You can run the Chrome Cleanup Tool which deactivates all extensions.
+You can reset browser settings which deactivates all extensions.
 If this takes care of the problem you can reactivate extensions individually until you find the culprit extension.
 One person in the help forum said that he had to uninstall Chrome and reinstall it to fix it.
 (Be sure to back up bookmarks and data before uninstalling).

 8) When you embed something in an iFrame it may appear in the site at the sites.google.com URL but not when viewed at the mapped domain URL.
 Google is aware of this and they are working on a fix (11/2/2017).

 Google Drive Folder embeds no longer display if you're signed out of a Google account, even if the folders are shared properly.
 The Google Sites Team is investigating this problem.
 Visitors can hover over the area and click the pop-out icon in order to see the files.
 In a Classic Site you can insert a link to the folder.
 See this example.